Universal Tutte characters via combinatorial coalgebras: Introduction

 \subsection{Layout}

 The structure of this paper is as follows.
-In Section~\ref{sec:minors systems} we give the definitions of minors systems and discuss their linearizations, which are comonoid in linear species.
+In Section~\ref{sec:minors systems} we give the definitions of minors systems and comonoids in set species.
 Section~\ref{sec:main} contains the main results, including the definitions and statements of our universal invariants and formulae.
-Section~\ref{sec:more} presents a number of further results which are less essential for our main developments, including multivariate Tutte characters.
+Section~\ref{sec:more} presents a number of further results which are less essential for our main developments.

 The remainder of the paper, Sections \ref{sec:matroids} through \ref{sec:arith}, comprises a sequence of applications of our theory to numerous individual minors systems.
 We work out Grothendieck groups, universal Tutte characters, and in many cases universal convolution formulae, and point out how these specialize to invariants and formulae present in the literature.
 Section \ref{sec:matroids} covers the minors system of matroids, of which all the subsequent sections are in one way or another generalizations, together with the minors system of graphs.
-Of the following sections, Section \ref{sec:dmp} on delta-matroids, matroid perspectives, and their ilk is called on in Section \ref{sec:relative} on relative matroids, but there are no (or at most incidental) dependences between these and Section \ref{sec:SF} on polymatroids and generalized permutohedra, Section \ref{sec:colored} on colored matroids, or Section \ref{sec:arith} on arithmetic matroids, nor among the latter three, so the reader should have no trouble taking these in any order.
+Of the following sections, Section \ref{sec:dmp} is on delta-matroids, matroid perspectives, and their ilk is called on in Section \ref{sec:relative} on relative matroids, but there are no (or at most incidental) dependences between these and Section \ref{sec:SF} on polymatroids and generalised permutohedra, Section \ref{sec:colored} on colored matroids, or Section \ref{sec:arith} on arithmetic matroids, nor among the latter three, so the reader should have no trouble taking these in any order.
 The last four sections are also new by comparison with \cite{KMT}.